Mara-Li/Knitting-bot/README.md

   - Channel or category permission update ;
   - Member join the server ;
 - And, also, some configuration about which channel/role will be followed by the bot:
-  - Follow only specific channel ;
+  - Follow only specific channel (Note: channel includes here: category, forum and channel)
   - Follow only specific role ;
   - Follow [@role] in [#channel].
 This mode can't be used with the other mode.